 Wetlands, Not Wastelands: Workshop for Metro Vancouver Municipalities showcased “Water Sustainability Action Plan for BC”

 “Context for the Wetland Workshop was provided by the vision for a Metro Vancouver Regional Green Infrastructure Network.
+Managing the lands in the Green Infrastructure Network to ensure that they continue to provide ecosystem services that we depend on is important.
 Wetlands are the kidneys of the earth.
 We are challenging local government by posing this question: Is your municipality doing enough to prevent downstream impacts from rainwater runoff while maintaining healthy aquatic habitat?,” stated Neil Fletcher.

 Goal of the Watershed-Based Approach in the City of Coquitlam: “Balance land use, drainage and the environment,” reports Melony Burton